ZFS snapshot tool written in Python

 This will backup your data once per day at 12pm.

-You can also manage and send to remote ssh locations.
+You can also manage, send to and pull from remote ssh locations.
 Always specify ssh locations with

 I would also suggest making sure that root has ownership for all files, s.t. no user can modify them.
 If that is not the case just run